Overview

 Taskade Genesis apps support OIDC authentication for secure, standardized sign-in.
 This enables:

-- Secure app access — Users authenticate via Taskade's OIDC provider before accessing your published Taskade Genesis app
+- Secure app access: Users sign in through Taskade before opening your published Taskade Genesis app

 Agent Public API

 The Agent Public API (v6.110.0+) lets you prompt any published AI agent programmatically via REST.
-This is one of Taskade's most powerful developer features — it turns every AI agent into a callable API endpoint.
+It turns every AI agent into a callable API endpoint.

 Inside the Agent Public API